Alexpascual28/rlis_inventory_system/README.md

    The "Sub-Divisions" sheet provides detailed information about smaller organizational units within the storage locations in the robotics laboratory.
 This sheet breaks down each storage location into smaller parts, such as shelves or drawers.
 It is used for fine-grained management of the storage areas.

    * **Columns**:
+        To add a new sub-division, click on the "Add Sub-Division" button.
+This will trigger the addSubDivisionRow() function.

         These columns are filled automatically as information about the sub-division is introduced:

         - **Sub-Division ID**: A unique identifier for each sub-division, showing a relationship to a larger storage ID.
 The *Sub-Division ID* is the same as the *Location ID* in the "Items" sheet, and has a format of **/RRR/SSS-DD**, where *RRR* is the **room number** (e.g if the room is P/T/410, *RRR* is 410), *SSS* is the **storage location number** (see area map for reference), and *DD* is the **sub-division number**.